Bike trainers may seem like complicated devices, but their principle is pretty simple. They need to provide you with resistance when pedaling.

 However, there are many types of bike trainers and resistance types.

 So, I researched this topic, spoke with experts, and wrote this easy-to-understand article on how bike trainers work to satisfy your curious mind.

 Let’s dive in.

 What Is a Bike Trainer?

-A bike trainer is a bicycle accessory that allows mounting a bike and riding it while remaining stationary.
+A bike trainer is a bicycle accessory used for indoor cycling that allows mounting a bike and riding it while remaining stationary.